treatysherrizah/Robotics2_JacobianandPT_Group6_Cylindrical-Manipulator_2024/README.md

 # III.
 JACOBIAN MATRIX OF CYLINDRICAL MANIPULATOR
 ### The Jacobian matrix is a mathematical tool used in various fields, but in robotics, it plays a crucial role in understanding the relationship between the  joint movements and the resulting movement of the end-effector.
 The Joint Movements represent the rotational speed (for revolute joints) or extension/contraction rate (for prismatic joints) of each joint in the robot's arm.
 The End-Effector is the part of the robot that interacts with the environment, like the gripper on a robotic arm.
 The End-Effector Movement describes the linear and angular velocities (or positions) of the end-effector, specifying how fast and in what direction it's moving (or located).
+The concept of the matrix was the first introduced by the mathematician Carl Gustav Jacob Jacobi in the 19th century

 ## <p align="center">The Jacobian Matrix Solution of Cylindrical Manipulator
 </p>